 Associate Professor Paul Fieldsend-Danks

-As Academic Dean, Paul leads the undergraduate and postgraduate portfolios across both Schools, and is a member of the College’s Senior Leadership Team.
-In addition, Paul contributes to the development of an emerging research culture at the College.
+As Academic Dean, Paul leads the undergraduate, postgraduate and pre-degree portfolios, and is a member of the College’s Senior Leadership Team.
+In addition, Paul contributes to the development of an emerging research culture at the College, and is Chair of the Research & Enterprise Committee.
+He is a Fellow of the Royal Society for Arts (RSA) and a Senior Fellow of the Higher Education Academy (HEA).
 His own research includes both practice-based and pedagogic strands of enquiry, relating primarily to the production of and consideration for, artefacts within an expanded field of contemporary drawing practice; and to the discourses that inform new perspectives on collaboration and interdisciplinary learning in and through art and design higher education.